Geocodio/docs/source/hipaa/index.html.md

 }
 ```

 Delete a previously uploaded list and its underlying spreadsheet data permanently.
+This can also be used to cancel and delete a spreadsheet that is currently processing.

+Geocodio Unlimited customers can cancel a spreadsheet at any time.
+Pay as You Go customers can only cancel a spreadsheet if it was just recently started.

 The spreadsheet data will always be deleted automatically after 72 hours if it is not deleted manually first.

 ### HTTP Request